NJ POA Laws:

 Tax Power of Attorney

-This form, officially known as Form M-5008-R, allows the agent who is usually a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney, officially known as Form M-5008-R, allows the agent who is usually a qualified individual such as an accountant, to prepare and submit tax information to and discuss tax matters with the Division of Taxation on behalf of the principal.

 Vehicle Power of Attorney

-This type of power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the New Jersey Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the New Jersey Motor Vehicle Commission on the principal's behalf.